murphya14/Fitness-webpage/README.md

 * GDPR Compliance
 * A follow up message that thanks the customer for contacting the business.
 * An option of languages to increase the market potential
-* Functionality to the calender so customers can book in sessions
+* A functional calender so customers can book in sessions
 * Potential to create an App for the online customers

 ## Technologies Used